-Gazing down on Japan from atop its symbolic mountain is high on the bucket list for most visitors and residents alike, but at 3,766m it’s not the effortless stroll that many elderly Japanese people make it seem.
-If climbing Mount Fuji is your summer to-do this year, here’s what you need to know.
+Gazing down on Japan from atop Mount Fuji is on the bucket list for visitors and residents alike, but at 3,766m it’s not the effortless stroll that many elderly Japanese people make it seem.
+Here’s what you need to know about climbing Fuji.

 Suggested Activity

-Which trail on Mount Fuji is the best?
+Which trail on Mt.
+Fuji is the best?

 And so it begins.
 The Yoshida Trail starts from the Fuji Subaru Line 5th Station. | Photo by Aimee Gardner

-All the trails up Mount Fuji have their pros and cons, but we recommend the Yoshida Trail, which is the most popular for good reason.
+All the trails up Mt.
+Fuji have their pros and cons, but we recommend the Yoshida Trail, which is the most popular for good reason.

 If you’re coming from Tokyo, the Yoshida Trail is the best choice.
 It starts at the Fuji Subaru Line 5th Station — which has easy access from Kawaguchiko Station — and has the bonus of facing the sunrise.
 It’s also the oldest route, having been used by pilgrims to climb the sacred mountain for over 500 years.